 The calorie intake calculator below has 3 different calorie intakes, the first for weight maintenance and the other two for weight loss.
 Aim to use the “weight loss” daily level of calories, which is 20% less calories than maintenance.

-The “extreme weight loss” is 40% below maintenance.
-This level essentially represents the lowest level, i.e. you should not lower your calorie intake below this point.
-When you hit a weight loss plateau or find you are unsuccessful in losing weight with a 20% calorie reduction, you can reduce your level to 30% below maintenance.
-However, you should reserve a severe calorie restriction of 40% below maintenance for exceptional circumstances, such as unsuccessful weight loss despite moderate calorie restriction in conjunction with at least 3 exercise sessions a week.
+The “extra weight loss” is 30% below maintenance.
+When you hit a weight loss plateau or find you are unsuccessful in losing weight with a 20% calorie reduction, try reducing your level to 30% below maintenance.

 A general rule of thumb is that you should not lower your calorie intake below 1200 calories for women and 1800 calories for men.
 A second tenet is not to decrease your calorie intake by more than 1000 calories below maintenance.

-Remember, you want to burn the fat (exercise with moderate calorie restriction), not starve the fat (severe calorie restriction without exercise).
-These methods yield entirely different results.
-However, people who are entirely sedentary may have very low calorie requirements just to maintain your current weight.
-Their calorie requirements will be close to Basal Metabolic Rate (BMR) – the level of calorie your body requires while at rest.
+However, people who are entirely sedentary may have low calorie requirements just to maintain your current weight.
+Their calorie requirements will be close to Basal Metabolic Rate (BMR) – the level of calories the body requires while at rest.
 Therefore, even a reasonable 500-calorie restriction could push them below the 1200-/ 1800-calorie mark.

 Calories needed on average